kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 To test the ISO file locally QEMU can be used.
 In order to test Secure Boot components you need an ed2k firmware with secureboot in QEMU.
 If you don't have QEMU locally and/or you don't have the correct dependencies you can follow the steps below that build a container image with QEMU and the needed dependencies and uses it to run the ISO file.

-1. Build the container image with the dependencies:
+1. Build the container image with the dependencies (note to replace disk, VM size and ISO file name):

 ```bash
 docker build -t fedora-qemu -<<DOCKER